 How does this medication work?
 What will it do for me?

 Lamivudine is used in combination with other medications to treat the infection caused by the human immunodeficiency virus (HIV).
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 Lamivudine is one of a class of medications called nucleoside reverse transcriptase inhibitors (NRTIs).
 Reverse transcriptase is a part of HIV required to infect cells and make more viruses.
-Lamivudine prevents reverse transcriptase from working properly.
+Lamivudine prevents reverse transcriptase from working properly and reduces the ability of the virus to reproduce.

 Lamivudine does not cure AIDS and does not prevent it from being spread to others.
 It does slow further growth or reproduction of HIV when used in combination with other medications, and it seems to slow down the destruction of the immune system.
 This may help to delay the development of problems that are related to AIDS or HIV disease.